About Us:

 President - ArtsWestCT

-ArtsWestCT is a public facing arts service organization in West Haven, CT.
+ArtsWestCT is a public-facing arts service organization in West Haven, CT.
 Its mission is to center creative expression and performance by and for the West Haven community.
 ArtsWestCT is governed by a Board of Directors and assisted by numerous advisors.

 Our Origin Story:

 Prior to reorganizing and applying for non-profit status, the Umbrella Impact Project began as a proposed charitable fundraising mission written by Nasiyra Clayton.
 Under the Christian Love Center Church (CLC) in the West River district of New Haven, CT, the initial purpose and goal of the ministry was to enhance the lives of youth in the church by raising funds to award their academic achievements.
-The fundraising ministry and committee was formed and decided to reach more youth therefore and adopted a class at the nearest school - Barnard Environmental Magnet School.
+The fundraising ministry and committee were formed and decided to reach more youth; therefore, and adopted a class at the nearest school, Barnard Environmental Magnet School.
 The ministry adopted a Special Ed class in Barnard and, by using a non profit organization outside of the church that donates to classrooms directly, we were able to provide Chrome books for the class.
 In addition to that success, the fundraising ministry raised funds to purchase several adaptive equipment items for the students diagnosed with ADHD, ID, and those suffering from trauma.

 Testimonials: